bio-tools/biotoolsRegistry/biohackathon.md

 * ["Dec 18 release"](https://github.com/bio-tools/biotoolsRegistry/milestone/2) : things we're aiming to put into the next production deployment
 * ["wontfixsoon"](https://github.com/bio-tools/biotoolsRegistry/labels/wontfixsoon) : things which, for one reason or another (usually lack of developer capacity), we don't anticipate doing soon (that's doesn't imply they're unimportant or bad ideas!)

-We want to be sure our priorities reflect those of the community at large.
-The task is to review the priorities above and add any comments in the appropriate GitHub thread.
-You can also request new features by [creating an issue](https://github.com/bio-tools/biotoolsRegistry/issues/new), but please first [search the list of issues](https://github.com/bio-tools/biotoolsRegistry/issues) as it might already be listed.
+We want to be sure our priorities reflect those of the community at large, and engage developers who are willing to help out.
+The task is:

-### Task 3: bio.tools open development process
-Now that bio.tools is [open source](https://github.com/bio-tools/biotoolsRegistry/blob/master/LICENSE), there is an opportunity for hackers everywhere to contribute to the project.
-But first we must define how the community development process will work in practice.
-We have emerging [contributor guidelines]() but we want to revise these in light of feedback from potential contributors.

-The task is to review the emerging [contributor guidelines]() and provide feedback on these via [GitHub](https://github.com/bio-tools/biotoolsRegistry/issues/new).
+* review our priorities (issues in any of the categories above) - providing feedback in the appropriate GitHub thread
+* feel free to [request new features](https://github.com/bio-tools/biotoolsRegistry/issues/new), but please first [search our issues](https://github.com/bio-tools/biotoolsRegistry/issues) as it might already be listed
+* *developers only* - are you interested to help out, especially on ["critical priority"](https://github.com/bio-tools/biotoolsRegistry/labels/critical%20priority) issues, or anything else?
+If so, please disucss this with the bio.tools developers

-### Task 4: bio.tools API testing & optimisation
+### Task 3: bio.tools API testing & optimisation
 The latest development deployment of the bio.tools API (https://dev.bio.tools/api/tool) is, we hope, a big improvement on the current version.
 It supports a comprehensive [set of parameters](https://biotools.readthedocs.io/en/latest/api_reference_dev.html) that enable precise query over tool function and other metadata.
 But before we can move these changes into production, the API needs to be thoroughly tested.
 There is also an opportunity to optimise the search behaviour, in light of results of real queries, to ensure it works as anticipated.

 The task is to systematically test the API, particulaly the behaviour of the search parameters as documented in the [API Reference]() and [API Usage Guide]().
 Please provide feedback on the behaviour / possible improvement of the API via GitHub](https://github.com/bio-tools/biotoolsRegistry/issues/new).
 Issues or suggestions on the docs can be reported [here](https://github.com/bio-tools/biotoolsdocs/issues).
 The bio.tools core-dev will be on-hand and (hopefully, depending on certain developments being completed in time) will be able to tweak the elastic search parameters during the workshop, allowing for immediate iterative improvements.

+### Task 5: Open development process
+Now that bio.tools is [open source](https://github.com/bio-tools/biotoolsRegistry/blob/master/LICENSE), there is an opportunity for hackers everywhere to contribute to the project.
+But first we must define how the community development process will work in practice.
+We have emerging [contributor guidelines]() but we want to revise these in light of feedback from potential contributors.

+The task is to review the emerging [contributor guidelines]() and provide feedback on these via [GitHub](https://github.com/bio-tools/biotoolsRegistry/issues/new).

-## EDAM development
+## EDAM
-*Expected audience*: anyone with an interest in improving EDAM, people knowledgeable of bioinformatics data formats *Expected outcome*: improved EDAM Formats subontology, scoping the desired state of EDAM 2.0
+*Expected audience*: anyone with an interest in improving EDAM, people knowledgeable of bioinformatics data formats

+*Expected outcome*: improved EDAM Formats subontology, scoping the desired state of EDAM 2.0

 ### Task 1 Curation of bioinformatics data formats